axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-setup.md

 ### Master

-The master configuration is described in ``/home/sailing/servers/master/master.conf`` and can be used to produce a clean set-up like this:
+The master configuration on ``sap-p1-1`` is described in ``/home/sailing/servers/master/master.conf`` and can be used to produce a clean set-up like this:

 ```
       rm env.sh; cat master.conf | ./refreshInstance.sh auto-install-from-stdin